All Episodes

 Sit tight.

-Sunday on CNN, Tom Ridge refused to name a Republican that he would support.
+Sunday on CNN, Tom Ridge refused to name a Republican that he would support in any upcoming election.

 Votes a secret ballot, wouldn't name anybody he would support.